-- The BOEM Project Coordinator will serve as the primary point of contact for BOEM regarding federal project permits and approvals, including environmental review processes. - The Project Agency Liaison will oversee implementation of the ACP on behalf of Invenergy.
-The Agency Liaison will be fully integrated with the larger project team, reporting to the Permitting Manager and engaging directly with agencies.
-The Agency Liaison will communicate directly with the primary points of contact identified for each agency and party listed in this ACP.
-Responsibilities of the Agency Liaison include, but are not limited to, the following: - Convey project milestones and updates, information requests, and anticipated opportunities and challenges. - Coordinate meetings and correspondence with the parties identified in this ACP. - Facilitate opportunities for Invenergy and agencies to work toward collaborative solutions.
+- The BOEM Project Coordinator will serve as the primary point of contact for BOEM regarding federal project permits and approvals, including environmental review processes. - The Project Agency Liaison will be responsible for implementing the ACP on behalf of Invenergy, serving as the primary point of contact for federal, state, and local project permits, approvals, and environmental reviews.
+The Project Agency Liaison will be fully integrated with the broader Even Keel Wind team and will engage directly with regulatory agencies identified in the ACP to ensure effective communication and coordination.
+The Project Agency Liaison will: - Convey project milestones and updates, information requests, and anticipated opportunities and challenges. - Coordinate meetings and correspondence with the parties identified in this ACP. - Facilitate opportunities for Invenergy and agencies to work toward collaborative solutions.